The Lancet August 19, 2023

 Setting

-Intervention Once-weekly subcutaneous tirzepatide (titrated to 10 mg or 15 mg) plus lifestyle intervention.
+Intervention Once-weekly subcutaneous tirzepatide (10 mg or 15 mg), escalated progressively over up to 20 weeks, alongside a lifestyle intervention.

-Comparator Matching once-weekly subcutaneous placebo plus lifestyle intervention.
+Comparator Once-weekly subcutaneous matching placebo alongside a lifestyle intervention.

-Outcome Percent change in body weight from baseline to week 72 and percentage of participants achieving weight reduction of ≥5%.
+Outcome Co-primary endpoints: percent change in bodyweight from baseline and the proportion of participants achieving a bodyweight reduction of ≥5% at 72 weeks.

 Study Limitations